ClaudioCavalcanteMonteiro/sql-datawarehouse-powerbi-project/README.md

 This project demonstrates a complete end-to-end data pipeline, from raw data sources to dashboards and insights.
 It includes:

-🟢Understanding business requirements and analytical needs
+🟢Understanding business requirements and analytical needs<br>

-🟢ETL process development
+🟢ETL process development<br>

 🟢Data warehouse architecture design